 at 45 degrees - Proceed but be prepared to stop at next signal.
 Vertical

-but be ready to stop at next signal indication.
-These signals are worked
+proceed but be ready to stop at next signal indication.
+These signals

 Three Postion Semaphore Signal.